Domination Density and an Imbalance Regime for Vizings Conjecture: Bipartite Graphs: Imbalance Regime

+In the proceeding section we apply this framework to bipartite graphs in order to derive some new dominating number and density bounding behaviour.

-\section{Bipartite Graphs: Imbalance regime}
+\section{Bipartite Graphs: Imbalance Regime}

-Here, in implementing the domination density framework outlined above, we adapt known domination number bounds to identify a bipartition imbalance regime under which bipartite graphs satisfy Vizing's conjecture.
-We begin in Lemma~\ref{lem:bipartition} by noting a universal upper domination number bound applicable to all bipartite graphs, adapting it to a domination density form.
+Here we adapt some known domination number bounds applicable to bipartite graphs to fit our domination density framework.
+In particular Lemma~\ref{lem:bipartition} modifies a simple domination number upper bound such that it fits the domination density framework and is applicable to all finite, simple, bipartite graphs of order greater than one.